 Third Saratoga School

-The town of Saratoga was annexed into Omaha in the 1890s with its school becoming part of District One, now called Omaha Public Schools.
-The third Saratoga School was built in that decade.
-It replaced the wooden school on the northeast corner of North 24th and Ames Avenue.
-Made of brick, it had a large central staircase at at least eight classrooms inside of it, and served students through the eighth grade.
+The town of Saratoga was annexed into Omaha in the 1890s with its school becoming part of District One, today called Omaha Public Schools.
+The third Saratoga School was built in 1892 by District 1.
+Costing $25,000, construction was planned from designed by John Latenser, a popular Omaha architect.

 Located in the middle of a commercial district, by 1900 it was across the street from a large streetcar barn, along with Lane Drug, the Saratoga Hotel, several grocery stores and the nearby Druid Hall.
 However, the area experienced a slump at the turn of the century right after the 1898 Trans-Mississippi Expo and the school was closed around 1915.
-In 1917, the nearby University of Omaha began using it as a science hall.
-When they moved campuses in the 1930s the building was demolished.
+In 1925, the nearby University of Omaha began using it as a science hall.
+When they moved to a new campus in 1937, the building was abandoned, and in 1938, it was demolished.

 Fourth Saratoga School